 How using antimicrobial materials in wound care, medical devices and implants are offering potential solutions.

-Identifying the behaviours surrounding antibiotic use in healthcare systems and livestock production.
+Identifying the behaviours surrounding antibiotic use in healthcare systems and in veterinary medicine

 Improving the use of antibiotics in primary care to preserve the efficacy of current antibiotics.